HaydnZK/Research-and-Methodology/CMMC/README.md

 #### **Critical Technical Controls**
 Failing to implement these proactive hunting mechanisms triggers severe -3 and -5 point deductions in your SPRS score.
 The core requirements include:
 * **Scanning for Vulnerabilities (3.11.2)**: Deploying enterprise-grade scanning software to perform automated, regular scans of your scoped network.
 You must configure these tools to check for specific known vulnerabilities like CVEs and misconfigurations.
-* **Remediating Discovered Flaws (3.11.3)**: You cannot let vulnerability scan reports collect dust.
+* **Remediating Discovered Flaws (3.11.3)**: You can't let vulnerability scan reports collect dust.
 This control mandates that you actively resolve or mitigate the discovered risks, such as applying security patches or updating configurations, in accordance with a strict corporate risk prioritization timeline.
 * **Defining Operational Risks (3.11.1)**: Periodically assessing organizational risks resulting from the operation of your system.
 This means mapping out how human threats like insiders, environmental threats like natural disasters, and cyber threats interact with your specific corporate architecture.

 #### **What Auditors Look For (Evidence Collection)**